Surety bonds — NewPicass 14.Net's vertical line

 CIG bid bond

-Attached to the tender offer, covers failure to sign the contract after award.
+Attached to the public-tender offer, guarantees failure to sign the contract after award.
 Duration: 6-12 months.

 CIG performance bond

-Guarantees correct performance of the contract after award.
+Guarantees correct contract performance after award.
 Amount % of contract value, reducible during execution.

 L210 bond